KiahRae/testing-repository/README.md

-This is a line from R Studio
+This is a line from R Studio.
+This change was made directly on GitHub.